York County Community College Now Offers Lodging to Full-Time Students

 - What kinds of housekeeping services are provided?

 - Students will be responsible for taking out their own trash and keeping their rooms to living standards.
-Bath towels and sheets will be changed once a week by the hotel services.
+Housekeeping will only clean the bathrooms once a week.
+All other cleaning responsibilities are the students.
+They will not be changing sheets and towels, residents are to provide their own sheets, towels, and shower curtains.

 - Who do I speak to if I need accommodations to live in lodging?